Samahussien7/Waiter_Robot/README.md

 ⮚ Stage#2 (Design):

-o Apply the following design techniques to formulate the problem and its solution:
+o Applied the following design techniques to formulate the problem and its solution:

-● Problem state space (State graph and/or State tree).
+● Problem state space (State graph).
 ● Initial state.
 ● Goal test to verify reaching goal state.
 ● Successor function with (Set of actions & Paths costs).